Selective Address Mobility

 its self member with capture/discovery details while still learning the shared

-topology from the member set.
+topology from the node registry.

 apiVersion: mobility.routerd.net/v1alpha1